Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

     ```
     <try-it-button id="1"></try-it-button>
 ```
 Result is hereafter.
-Press button "TryIt" and you will be redirected to full-screen-**\<try-it-page>** with copied code snippet:
+Press button TryIt and you will be redirected to full-screen - **\<try-it-page>** with copied code snippet:

 ```javascript[JavaScript]
 'use strict'